BadgerOps/salt-workspace/README.md

 echo -n 'mysecret' | gpg --armor --encrypt -r 'Salt Master'
 ```

 Once you have this text, you can add to Pillar.
-Any pillar file must have the string '#!yaml|gpg' without quotes at the top in order for the GPG renderer to kick in.
+Any pillar file must have the string `#!yaml|gpg` at the top in order for the GPG renderer to kick in.

 When the pillar file is rendered, it will get decrypted on the master and your minion will receive the plain text value.